Single-Node Bare-Metal Deployment

 By default, the

-deploy.cfgconfiguration file includes cluster configuration parameters.
-Remove or comment out the[cluster]section.Example:
+deploy.cfgconfiguration file contains cluster and primary-secondary cluster configuration parameters.
+Please delete or comment out the[cluster]and[additional]configuration item.Example:

 Configuration Level Parameter Description global secure_modeDefines the security mode.
 Options include: